Palawan Passage: History

-In 2011, the Government of the Philippines began to refer to the waters of the South China Sea that lie within the exclusive economic zone the Republic of the Philippines claims as the "West Philippine Sea."
-The entire Palawan Passage lies within the "West Philippine Sea."
+In 2011, the Government of the Philippines began to refer to the waters of the South China Sea that lie within the exclusive economic zone of the Philippines as the West Philippine Sea.
+The entire Palawan Passage lies within the West Philippine Sea.

+Cultural site

+The Tabon Caves, a cave system at Quezon on Palawan and the site of prehistoric human remains and jar burials, is located at Lipuun Point between two arms of the Palawan Passage, Malanut Bay to the east and Nakoda Bay to the west.